jcubic/chat-gpt/README.md

 It's started as [DEV.to article](https://dev.to/jcubic/save-chatgpt-as-html-file-dhh).
-But I've decided that It would be better to track it on GitHub and update so it will still work, when OpenAI change their application.
+But I've decided that It would be better to track it on GitHub and update so it will still work, when OpenAI change their web application.

 ## What is Bookmarklet?
 Bookmarklet is a JavaScript code that run as URL from your bookmarks.
 To run the code you need